boazbk/tcs/lec_08a_restricted_models.md

 ::: {.remark title="Unrestricted Grammars (optional)" #unrestrictedgrammars}
-The reason we call context free grammars "context free" is because if we have a rule of the form $v \mapsto a$ it means that we can always replace $v$ with the string $a$, no matter the _context_ in which $v$ appears.
+The adjective "context free" is used for CFG's  because  a rule of the form $v \mapsto a$  means that we can _always_ replace $v$ with the string $a$, no matter what is the _context_ in which $v$ appears.
-More generally, we might want to consider cases where our replacement rules depend on the context.
+More generally, we might want to consider cases where the replacement rules depend on the context.
 This gives rise to the notion of _general grammars_ that allow rules of the form $a \Rightarrow b$ where both $a$ and $b$ are strings over $(V \cup \Sigma)^*$.
 The idea is that if, for example, we wanted to enforce the condition that we only apply some rule such as $v \mapsto 0w1$  when $v$ is surrounded by three zeroes on both sides, then we could do so by adding a rule of the form $000v000 \mapsto 0000w1000$ (and of course we can add much more general conditions).
-Alas, this generality comes at a cost - these general grammars are Turing complete and hence their halting problem is undecidable.
+Alas, this generality comes at a cost - general grammars are Turing complete and hence their halting problem is uncomputable.
+That is, there is no algorithm $A$ that can determine for every  general grammar $G$ and a string $x$, whether or not the grammar $G$ generates $x$.
 :::